cloudfoundry/uptimer/README.md

-It requires an admin user because it will attempt to create an org and space and push the configured app to that space.
+It requires an admin user because it will attempt to create an org and space and push an app to that space.
 Here is an example `config.json`:
 ```
 {